CrazyDude1994/android-taranis-smartport-telemetry/README.md

 I am contributing most bugsfixes and enchancements to Crasydude's repository.
 But due to significant differences in UI structure, some features are not merged:
 - UVC video support, video recording, recording quality selection
+- RC Channels display (mavlink only, 8ch only for Mavlink v1)
+- Travelled distance display
 - persistent fullscreen state
 - stable ( no jittering ) sensors display
 - better Altitude and Distance to home icons
-- Travelled distance display
-- RC Chanels display (mavlink)